GED In Nebraska

 The GED test is for adults who didn’t complete their high school curriculum.
 In Nebraska, GED hopefuls must be at least 16 years old, but for testers 16 or 17 years of age, there are strict additional requirements, and they must also attend a recognized prep course, something that doesn’t count for older test-takers.
 Students don’t need to be Nebraska residents, but to receive a GED diploma, they must have lived in Nebraska for at least 30 days.

-What is the GED cost in Nebraska?
+What is the Nebraska GED cost?

 The Nebraska GED exam costs (for the entire battery) $144, or $36 per individual subtest, when taken at a test center or online.
-When taking the GED exam online, you should, however, also count the cost of four GED Ready subtests ($28).
+When taking the GED exam online, you should also count the cost of four GED Ready subtests ($28).
 You have the option to sit and pay for one (or more) of the four GED tests at a time.